manish-pra/copg/README.md

 # Competitive Policy Gradient (CoPG) Algorithm
 This repository contains all code and experiments for competitive policy gradient (CoPG) algorithm.
-The paper for competitive policy gradient can be found [here], The code for Trust Region Competitive Policy Optimization (TRCPO) algorithm can be found [here]
+The paper for competitive policy gradient can be found [here](https://arxiv.org/abs/2006.10611), The code for Trust Region Competitive Policy Optimization (TRCPO) algorithm can be found [here](https://github.com/manish-pra/trcopo)

-[square brackets show link] (links will be added later, to keep it anonymous)

 ## Experiment videos are available [here](https://sites.google.com/view/rl-copo)
 ## Dependencies